quentinsf/rollease2mqtt/README.md

-# Controlling Rollease Acmeda blinds from Python & Linux
+# Controlling Rollease Acmeda blinds using MQTT

-*My plan is to turn this into a proper gateway allowing the blinds to be controlled via MQTT.
-At this stage, though, these are some experiments and notes.
+*This is a first attempt at a gateway allowing the blinds to be controlled via MQTT.
 This requires Python 3.7 or later, but would not be hard to backport to 3.6 if needed.*

 ## Background